anthonylangsworth/CatHerder/README.md

 The structure is simple and based off the examples in the Discord documentation.
 Key points:
 1. Execution starts in Program.cs.
 2. The Microsoft Dependency Injection framework initializes types.
 I may add configuration in the future.
-3. The Services folder includes classes that augment or modify behaviour.
-This includes a command dispatcher (called a handler in the Discord.Net documentation) and a logger.
+3. The Bot class contains most of the logic.
-4. The Modules folder contains the command implementations.
+4. Commands are implented in SlashCommandsModule, likely to be one command per class in the future.

 ## References